sentience/kevinyank.com/_posts/2014-05-21-surface-pro-3-event.md

 > “If the design point is something as simple as “we believe what can be digital will be digital”, you have to start removing barriers of technology very quickly.
 A piece of paper and a pen is as analogue as it gets.
 It is as natural as it gets.
 The design points through the device shine through.
 When you lay it down it feels like a piece of paper; you can write on it at any given time.
 You can move it and use it to replace your 13" laptops very quickly, yet then you can obviously use it as a tablet any time.
 But ultimately, removing that barrier of technology is critical to make it feel great.
 Critical.
 But how?”

-{% include figure.html src="/assets/images/blog/panay_surface_6.jpg" alt="Panos Panay grimaces with his hand on his forehead as he crosses the stage." caption="What’s on his mind?" %}
+{% include figure src="/assets/images/blog/panay_surface_6.jpg" alt="Panos Panay grimaces with his hand on his forehead as he crosses the stage." caption="What’s on his mind?" %}

 This is just a bizarre mix of jargon (“design points”), obvious lines from the script (“what can be digital will be digital”), and the scattered remains of a dramatic device (“it’s as simple as a piece of paper”).
 What is entirely lost is what Panay was actually trying to say.
 When I hear a word jumble like this, it’s clear to me that the presenter is completely disconnected from his message, and is just trying to hit all the points of reference his stressed brain can remember from rehearsal.